The High/Low Clustering (Getis-Ord General G) tool measures the concentration of high or low values for a given study area.

-A: Results really are not comparable unless the study area and parameters used for analysis are fixed (the same for all the analyses you want to compare).
+A: The results are not comparable unless the study area and parameters used for the analyses are fixed (the same for all the analyses you want to compare).
 If the study area, however, comprises a fixed set of polygons, and the analysis parameters are fixed, you can compare z-scores for a particular attribute over time.
-Suppose, for example, you want to analyze trends in clustering of over-the-counter (OTC) medication purchases at the tract level for a particular county.
-You could run High/Low Clustering for each time period, then create a line graph of the results.
+For example, you want to analyze trends in clustering of over-the-counter (OTC) medication purchases at the tract level for a particular county.
+You could run High/Low Clustering (Getis-Ord General G) for each time period, and create a line graph of the results.
 If you found that the z-scores were statistically significant and increasing, you could conclude that the intensity of spatial clustering for high OTC purchases was increasing.

 Q: Does feature size impact analysis?

-- Look for unexpected spikes in the number of emergency room visits, which might indicate an outbreak of a local or regional health problem.
+- Look for unexpected spikes in the number of emergency room visits, which may indicate an outbreak of a local or regional health problem.

-- Comparing the spatial pattern of different types of retail within a city to see which types cluster with competition to take advantage of comparison shopping (automobile dealerships, for example) and which types repel competition (fitness centers/gyms, for example).
+- Compare the spatial pattern of different types of retail within a city to see which types cluster with competition to take advantage of comparison shopping (automobile dealerships, for example) and which types repel competition (fitness centers or gyms, for example).

-- Summarizing the level at which spatial phenomena cluster to examine changes at different times or in different locations.
+- Summarize the level at which spatial phenomena cluster to examine changes at different times or in different locations.
 For example, it is known that cities and their populations cluster.
-Using High/Low Clustering analysis, you can compare the level of population clustering within a single city over time (analysis of urban growth and density).
+Using High/Low Clustering (Getis-Ord General G), you can compare the level of population clustering within a single city over time (analysis of urban growth and density).